megasanjay/vue3-lottie/README.md

 View the live demos here: [https://vue3-lottie.vercel.app](https://vue3-lottie.vercel.app)

-## Upgrade to v2.x
+## Upgrade to v3.x

-If you are using version 1.x of `vue3-lottie` you should upgrade to version 2.x.
+If you are using version 2.x of `vue3-lottie` you should upgrade to version 3.x.
 You can do this by running the [Installation and Usage](#installation-and-usage) command below.
-This adds TS support for the component.
-There are some new imports so take a look at the [new documentation](https://vue3-lottie.vercel.app).
+This add better support for Typescript.
+There is also a change with the `dist/style.css` import (it's been removed) so take a look at the [new documentation](https://vue3-lottie.vercel.app/v3) for instructions on how to migrate to this package.

 ## Installation and Usage